CONTACT

 Biography

-Derek Mello is an experienced litigator whose practice focuses on motor vehicle liability, premises liability, uninsured/underinsured motorist matters, construction liability and general liability defense matters.
+Derek Mello is an experienced litigator whose primary practice focuses on the defense of civil suits on behalf of individuals, insureds, and self-insured entities.
+His practice includes the defense of motor vehicle liability, premises liability, uninsured/underinsured motorist matters, construction liability and general liability.
+Additionally, Derek represents various businesses and commercial entities in contract formation and disputes.
 He handles cases at all stages of litigation, including case intake and assessment, managing discovery, preparing and arguing dispositive motions, and attendance at a variety of court hearings and court conferences.
-Within premises liability matters, he has handled slip-and-fall cases, staircase accidents, defective sidewalks, fire incidents, and dog bites.
-Derek has also successfully represented clients at numerous mediations, arbitrations, court trials, and jury trials.
-Derek has represented multiple common interest ownership associations (condominiums and coop co-op associations).
-He has also represented clients in landlord/tenant cases, workers’ compensation, and real estate transactions.
+Within premises liability matters, Derek has handled slip-and-fall cases, staircase accidents, defective sidewalks, fire incidents, and dog bites.

 Professional Memberships